zhurui1322/Angular-Login-Register-message-project/README.md

 4.display message
 5.message detail and comments

-The initial message data read from simple JSON file, once read it, all the messages and comments will be saved in the local storage of your web browser.
+The initial message data read from simple JSON file, once read it, all the user, messages and comments will be saved in the local storage of your web browser.